 Fun to look for: When Dr. Fax searches a computer database for potential brain donors, the photos of hardened criminals are the film’s crewmembers, including producer Davison and effects man Tippett.
 The movie seems to be nobody’s idea of a great success, but like other Jon Davison productions it contains a wealth of politically daring, worthwhile ideas.
 Recommended along these lines is the Davison / Sam Fuller White Dog.

 Scream Factory’s Blu-ray of RoboCop 2 Collector’s Edition contains a dazzlingly sharp and clean transfer of this Orion release.
 As with the MGM-Fox Blu-ray of 2011, we see more gradation in the film’s overall gray-blue color scheme; Robo’s improved paint job displays the gleam, as Mark Irwin says, ‘of a new car.’
 The superb special effects are a real study for stop-motion fans.
 A frame-by-frame examination can be very educational.
-As Tippett’s animators worked with VistaVision as the rear-projection format, the ‘Dynamation’ tabletop composites are sometimes almost undetectable.
-One shot of the full figure Anne Lewis holding up a Nuke canister to Robo-Caine looks perfect on a large screen, as does a very wide shot of Robo-Caine holding off the cops.
+Because Tippett’s animators utilized VistaVision as the rear-projection format, the ‘Dynamation’ tabletop composites are sometimes almost undetectable.
+One full figure shot of Anne Lewis holding up a Nuke canister to Robo-Caine looks perfect on a large screen, as does a very wide shot of Robo-Caine holding off the cops.

 The remarkable music score by Leonard Rosenman comes through strongly on the DTS Master Audio track.
 The exciting music often steers RoboCop 2’s unsteady tone (unfunny comedy, mean-spirited cynicism, violent overkill) back into line.
 Rosenman’s main theme sounds like a militaristic take on ‘big city’ dynamics, and its quieter moments deliver the human element that the rest of the movie lacks.